The Yancy Family

 below information and photos and information concerning the connection

-The Tubmans of Agusta Georgia went to Liberia in 1837 - as freed slaves form the Tubman Estate.
+The Tubmans of Augusta Georgia went to Liberia in 1837 - as freed slaves frorm the Tubman Estate.

 The slaves of Richard & Emily Tubman